Flag of Myanmar (Burma, Burma)

 The flag of the Kingdom of Burma, dependent on China, was originally plain white, with the image of a peacock in the center.
 It was used until the British annexation in 1886.
 In 1939, a British Blue Ensign, was introduced for Burma, which was separated from British India in 1937.
 Great Britain had introduced a flag system in 1864, in which

 ?
-Warships a so-called "White Ensign" (naval ensign), a white flag often with a continuous red cross of St. George and with the Union Jack in the upper corner,
+Warships a so-called "White Ensign" (naval ensign), a white flag often with a continuous red George Cross and with the Union Jack in the upper corner,

 ?
 Service ships carried a "Blue Ensign" (government flag => the actual state flag), a blue flag with the Union Jack in the upper corner.